Inner Knee Hurts: Causes, Remedies, and When to Seek Help

 Injections

-Corticosteroid injections can provide temporary relief from arthritis flare-ups in the knee, offering rapid relief from inflammation and pain.
-Hyaluronic acid injections may help improve joint lubrication and alleviate pain, particularly in cases of osteoarthritis.
+Corticosteroid injections can provide rapid relief from arthritis flare-ups.
+Hyaluronic acid injections may help lubricate the joint, especially in osteoarthritis.

 Prolotherapy